Transition to a Digital World

-6. Heel kickers
+6. Heel Kickers

-These are very picky and cannot choose anything quickly.
+This type of online shoppers are very picky and cannot choose anything quickly.
 Their quest is on for something that they don’t specifically know, and dislike what they come across.

-7. Coupon code hunters
+7. Coupon Code Hunters

 These are people who love to search the web engines for legitimate coupons.